-However, in Germany and Poland, the tax administration must approve the move before it can happen legally.
+However, in Germany and Portugal, the tax administration must approve the move before it can happen legally.
 Incidentally, that’s also the case for some countries outside Europe, including Australia, Canada, Malaysia, New Zealand and South Africa.

 In other EU countries, a US-based company must verify the existence of a mutual tax assistance treaty between the company in question and the US if the company wants to move invoices from a subsidiary location to the US.
 That’s the case in Hungary, Italy, Luxembourg, Romania, the Netherlands and France.
 Then there is Norway, not part of the EU, which requires storage in a Nordic country.

 Companies need to partner for EU e-archiving

 The complexity of e-invoice archiving regulations in Europe is enough to drive companies to simply store invoices inside the EU.
 But that’s easier said than done for many companies with complex archiving systems or limited storage capacity.
 Plus, with so many different laws governing archiving across Europe and the world, the risk of breaching requirements and facing financial consequences is very real.

 The wisest decision US companies can make, then, is to outsource archiving to a third party that will keep them in line with regulations in Europe and beyond, as well as taking care of the maintenance and structure of the archive to ensure that it is ready for an audit at any time.
 Audits can prove to be expensive and sap key resources, so staying audit-proof should be a priority all over the world for US companies.